sjpierce/SANETPA/README.md

       from scratch.
 It automates an otherwise tedious process.
 You would use this before and after upgrading to a new version of R (e.g., when going from version 4.3.x to 4.4.x).
-    - `Render_Scripts.qmd`: This file will eventually automate rendering other scripts in the correct order.
     - `Setup_as_Package.qmd`: This is a script I used to remind myself of how to rapidly do various parts of turning a new repository into an R package.
 It’s only really used once.